 Pest Control: Squirrels

-Squirrels will be the cause of noises from the loft or soffit at dawn or dusk whilst mice and rats typically make noises during the night.
-Often you will see squirrels coming and going from your property.
+Typically these invasive animals make noises from the loft or soffit at dawn or dusk whilst mice and rats typically make noises during the night.
+Often you will see them coming and going from your property.

 It is always best to seek a professional squirrel clearance service both for the complete and successful removal of the squirrels, but also to avoid breaking the law.